mayu-live/framework/klenod-plan.md

 - 2026-09-06: Verified the Klenod CSS companion `ClassNames` object and the image plugin's 16px WebP inline placeholder configuration used by example components.
+- 2026-09-06: Chose to preserve Mayu VDOM error boundaries and render-error patches for initial and live component failures.
+Only route-resolution failures before session startup render the nearest Klenod `+error` view.

 - 2026-09-05: Migration plan created; implementation not started.
 - 2026-09-06: Added Klenod ImagePlugin inline placeholder support (16px WebP is